apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 > Feel free to browse through the various new tabs: **Log**, **Info**, **Input** and other, but for the sake of brevity, we will not explain all their features in this tutorial.

 Now that the run has `SUCCEEDED`, click on the glowing **Results** card to see the scrape's results.
 This takes you to the **Dataset** tab, where you can display or download the results in various formats.
-For now, just click the **Preview** button.
+For now, click the **Preview** button.
 Voila, the scraped data!

 ![$1](https://raw.githubusercontent.com/apifytech/actor-scraper/master/docs/img/the-run-detail.webp)

 Good job!
 We've run our first task and got some results.
-Let's learn how to change the default configuration to scrape something more interesting than just the page's `<title>`.
+Let's learn how to change the default configuration to scrape something more interesting than the page's `<title>`.

 ## [](#creating-your-own-task) Creating your own task

-Before we jump into the scraping itself, let's just have a quick look at the user interface that's available to us.
+Before we jump into the scraping itself, let's have a quick look at the user interface that's available to us.
 Click on the task's name in the top-left corner to visit the task's configuration.

 ![$1](https://raw.githubusercontent.com/apifytech/actor-scraper/master/docs/img/task-name.webp)

 ### [](#input) Input and options

 The **Input** tab is where we started and it's the place where you create your scraping configuration.
 The Actor's creator prepares the **Input** form so that you can easily tell the Actor what to do.
 Feel free to check the tooltips of the various options to get a better idea of what they do.
-To display the tooltip, just click the question mark next to each input field's name.
+To display the tooltip, click the question mark next to each input field's name.

 > We will not go through all the available input options in this tutorial.
 See the Actor's README for detailed information.

 Below the input fields are the Build, Timeout and Memory options.
 Let's keep them at default settings for now.
-Just remember that if you see a yellow `TIMED-OUT` status after running your task, you might want to come back here and increase the timeout.
+Remember that if you see a yellow `TIMED-OUT` status after running your task, you might want to come back here and increase the timeout.

 > Timeouts are there to prevent tasks from running forever.
 Always set a reasonable timeout to prevent a rogue task from eating up all your compute units.